saisundu/WikipediaSolution/readme.md

 ![alt text](https://github.com/saisundu/WikipediaSolution/blob/master/Design.jpg "Design")

 # API
+The API provides a simple interface to get an instance of the Wikipedia Answer Matcher to which the input text can be set .
+The API also provides a method to get the desired output(ordered answers) with the method getOrderedAnswers().
+Please have a look at the Unit Tests and the below code snippet to get started with using the API.

     private String wikipediaMainTextTestString = "Zebras are several species of African equids (horse family) united by their distinctive black and white stripes. " +
             "Their stripes come in different patterns, unique to each individual. " +